josesuarez-accenture/openathon-angular/lab-06/README.md

 export class SharedModule {}
 ```

-Now we're going to create the new service method to get the filtered data in our *evet.service.ts* (insert this new method).
+Now we're going to create the new service method to get the filtered data in our *event.service.ts* (insert this new method).

 ```javascript
 ...